-If your loved one has experienced neglect or abuse at a nursing home or elder care center in Kansas or Missouri, our Kansas City nursing home abuse lawyers can help you understand your legal rights and make sure those responsible are held accountable.
-We have recovered over $350 million for our clients and have been protecting the injured for over 30 years.
+If your loved one has experienced neglect or abuse at a nursing home or elder care center, our Kansas City nursing home abuse lawyers can help you understand your legal rights and make sure those responsible are held accountable.
+We have recovered over $350 million for our clients and have been protecting the injured for over 40 years.
 We are prepared to fight for civil justice on your behalf.

 Contact our offices at (816) 253-8606 for a free review of your case.

 Common Forms of Nursing Home Abuse & Neglect

 There are many types of nursing home abuse and negligence cases handled by our lawyers, including:

 - Abandonment – patient left unattended for hours

 - Lack of care involving personal hygiene – patient left in urine and bowel movement for hours

 - Bed sores (decubitus ulcers) – can lead to amputation or death

 - Improper restraint – strangulation